With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 With the macrame, the length of the threads depends on which project you want to implement.
 In principle, however, the threads should be at least two to three times as long as the finished macrame.
 If you want to make a wall decoration of one meter in length, you should use threads of at least two meters in length.

-Another important factor is the thickness of the threads.
+Another crucial factor is the thickness of the threads.
 The thicker the thread, the shorter it can be.
-So if you use thicker cords, they can also be shorter than the recommended two -time length of the finished macrame.
-It is also important to consider that a few centimeters can be lost at the ends when a macrame is being made.
+Therefore, if you use thicker cords, they can be shorter than twice the recommended length of the finished macramé.
+It's also important to keep in mind that a few centimeters may be lost at the ends when knotting a macramé.

 Therefore, you should always add a few additional centimeters to the thread lengths.
 If you are unsure which length is needed, you can orientate yourself to instructions or tutorials and, if necessary, experiment.